Passiflora (Passion Vine)

 • May trigger allergic reactions in those sensitive to Passiflora species

-• Stop use at least two weeks before scheduled surgery
+• Stop use at least two weeks before any scheduled surgery

-Begin with small amounts to test your individual tolerance.
-When smoking, start with just a few puffs.
-Stop immediately if you experience unusual symptoms, persistent tiredness, or skin reactions.
+Start with small amounts to gauge your tolerance.
+When smoking, begin with just a few puffs and wait 15-20 minutes before consuming more.
+If you notice unusual symptoms, persistent fatigue, or skin reactions, discontinue use immediately.

-Always consult your healthcare provider before regular use, particularly if you take medications or manage existing health conditions.
+Always check with your healthcare provider before regular use, especially if you take medications or have existing health conditions.

 Legal Status